3 Rules to Write Automated Emails Your Customers Love

 How many sales emails should I send?

-Well that depends on you and your business goals, but five well crafted emails is a good place to start.
-I’ve written about what to actually write in each one here.
+Well that depends on you and your business goals, but 5 well-crafted emails is a good start.
+You can find out what to actually write in each one here.

 How far apart should I send my sales emails?